salcedoe/MtMdocs/docs/slicer/CTPETExplore.md

 ## Display an overlay of the PET CT datasets

-Left click on the pin icon in the top left corner to display the red slice viewer menu.
+Left-click on the pin icon in the top left corner to display the red slice viewer menu.

 ![red slice viewer](images/CTPET_slice_viewer_menu.png){width=350}